 - 1 tablespoon raw honey, agave nectar, or maple syrup, or more to taste

-- 1. If using the cashews, soak them in enough filtered water to cover for a few hours.
+- If using the cashews, place them in a bowl and add enough filtered water to cover for a few hours.
 Drain and rinse the soaked cashews.

-- 2. Throw everything into a blender and process until you have a smooth liquid.
+- Toss all the ingredients in a blender and process until you have a smooth liquid.

-- 3. Strain the liquid into a saucepan and place over gentle heat until it’s warmed through.
-If you used cashews, the hot chocolate will become quite thick as it warms.
+- Strain the liquid into a saucepan and place over gentle heat until it’s completely warmed through.
+If using cashews, the hot chocolate will become quite thick as it warms.
 If desired, add a little water until you reach the desired consistency.)

-- 4. Remove from the heat, taste, and add more honey, agave nectar, or maple syrup, if desired.
-Divvy the coconut milk hot chocolate between a couple mugs or cups and sprinkle with a little cacao or cocoa just before serving if you want to be all fancy about things.
+- Remove the pan from the heat, taste, and, if desired, add a smidgen more honey, agave nectar, or maple syrup.
+Divvy the coconut milk hot chocolate between a couple mugs or cups.
+You can sprinkle it with a little cacao or cocoa just before serving if you want to be all fancy about things.